Evin Demirhan Yavuz

-Early life
+Personal life

 Demirhan was born into a crowded family in poverty in Siirt, southeastern Turkey on 2 July 1995.
 During her secondary education at Şehit Zafer Kılıç Sports High School in her hometown, she benefited from a scholarship of the Turkish Wrestling Foundation as one of the twenty successful students and talented wrestlers.
 She supported her family of 13 financially by wrestling.

 In the 89-minute documentary movie titled Siirt'in Sırrı, English : "Know My Name", Demirhan plays the leading role as a 16-year-old girl which features her life and struggle to financially support her family and to build a future for herself.
 The movie was awarded the "Best National Documentary Film Prize" at the 49th International Antalya Film Festival ("Golden Orange Award") and the "Special Jury Prize for Documentary Film" at the 19th International Adana Film Festival ("Golden Boll Award") both in 2012.

+On 8 September 2021, Demirhan married fellow wrestler Haydar Yavuz in a ceremony held first in Siirt and later in Kahramanmaraş.

+In 2023, the Multipurpose Sports Hall in Siirt was named after her with the approval of the Ministry of Youth and Sports.

 Sports career

 Demirhan began sport wrestling as she was 15 years of age.
 She trains twelve hours a day, six day a week.
 She was four times Turkish champion in her weight class.

 She won the silver medal in the 44 kg event at the 2012 European Junior Wrestling Championships held in Zagreb, Croatia, a bronze medal in the 44 kg event at the 2013 European Junior Wrestling Championships in Skopje, Macedonia, a bronze medal in the 44 kg event at the 2013 World Junior Wrestling Championships in Sofia, Bulgaria, the silver medal at the 2013 European Junior Wrestling Championships, the silver medal at the 2014 European Junior Wrestling Championships, and a bronze medal in the 48 kg event at the same championships of 2015 in Istanbul, Turkey.

 She took part at the 2015 European Games in Baku, Azerbaijan competing in the 48 kg event without gaining a medal.
 In 2017, Demirhan captured the silver medal at the Islamic Solidarity Games in Azerbaijan.
 She was also the bronze medalist in the 48 kg event at the 2017 World Wrestling Championships held in Paris, France.
 In 2019, she captured bronze medals at the European Games and at the European Wrestling Championships.
 In January 2021, she won the silver medal in the women's 50 kg event at the Grand Prix de France Henri Deglane 2021 held in Nice, France.
 In March 2021, she qualified at the European Qualification Tournament to compete at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's 50 kg event at the 2020 Summer Olympics.
 In October 2021, she was eliminated in her first match in the women's 50 kg event at the 2021 World Wrestling Championships held in Oslo, Norway.